 Do not use polish on coated or foil-backed stones, as this can cause permanent damage.

-3. Use a Rhinestone Refresher Spray
+3. Use a rhinestone refresher spray

 Some crafters swear by rhinestone-specific sprays (like those used in theatre and costume design) that help recondition dull stones.
 These sprays often contain gentle, non-abrasive solutions that lift off residue and restore some shine.

-Tip: Always patch test first and avoid using sprays near foil backing.
+Tip: always patch test first and avoid using sprays near foil backing.

-4. Replace the Most Damaged Stones
+4. Replace the most damaged stones

 Sometimes the damage is beyond repair.
 If rhinestones are cloudy, cracked, or the foil backing has oxidised, the best fix is to replace them entirely.